erikvorkink/outfitbit/README.md

 <img src="https://github.com/erikvorkink/outfitbit/raw/master/src/assets/logo.png" width="200">

 Outfitbit is a simple web app that tracks which outfit you wear each day.
-I created it primarily to experiment with Vue.js, Webpack, Firebase, and more.
-I look forward to having enough data to answer useless questions like "which shoes do I wear most often on Wednesdays?"
+I created it primarily to experiment with Vue.js and Firebase.
+And, of course, to answer important questions like "which shoes do I wear most often on Wednesdays?"

 ## Current Functionality